-38 Income equalisation
+38 Income Equalisation

-- 38.1 Income equalisation, as explained below, may apply in relation to certain Sub-funds of the Company, as detailed in Appendix 1. - Part of the purchase price of a share reflects the relevant share of accrued income received or to be received by the Company.
-This capital sum is returned to a shareholder with the first allocation of income in respect of a share issued during an accounting period. - 38.3 The amount of income equalisation is either the actual amount of income included in the issue price of that share or is calculated by dividing the aggregate of the amounts of income included in the price of shares issued or sold to shareholders in an annual or interim accounting period by the number of those shares and applying the resultant average to each of the shares in question.
+- 38.1 Income equalisation, as explained below, may apply in relation to certain Sub-funds of the Company, as detailed in Appendix 1. - 38.2 Part of the purchase price of a Share reflects the relevant Share of accrued income received or to be received by the Sub-fund.
+This capital sum is returned to a shareholder with the first allocation of income in respect of a Share issued during an accounting period. - 38.3 The amount of income equalisation is either the actual amount of income included in the issue price of that Share or is calculated by dividing the aggregate of the amounts of income included in the price of Shares issued or sold to shareholders in an annual or interim accounting period by the number of those Shares and applying the resultant average to each of the Shares in question.

-Winding up of the Company or Termination of a Sub-Fund
+Winding up of the Company or Termination of a Sub-fund